3DPrintDemon/Sovol-SV08_Little_Imp_Start_Code/README.md

 It will do all the pre-print setup at print file temperatures with the nozzle at 160ºc & then raise to printing temperature before printing the stock purge lines.
 No more stock heating & cooling to this or that temperature.
 You can also now opt to do an auto Z offset (WITHOUT THE TEST PRINT!!) each time the print starts, edits required!
 I personally DO NOT recommend this, as at the time of writing the Sovol auto Z offset process is NOT accurate or reliable enough for repeated per-print use!
 Using this feature could result in a high chance of PRINTER DAMAGE!
 I recommend you DO NOT use it.
 However the option is there & you can enable it if you wish.

-## ANY PRINTER DAMAGE THAT RESULTS FROM ENABLING THIS PER-PRINT AUTO Z FEATURE IS TOTALLY ON YOU, YOU HAVE BEEN WARNED> USE AT YOUR OWN RISK!
+## ANY PRINTER DAMAGE THAT RESULTS FROM USING THE INFORMATION HERE &/OR ENABLING THIS PER-PRINT AUTO Z FEATURE IS TOTALLY ON YOU, YOU HAVE BEEN WARNED> USE AT YOUR OWN RISK!

+This basic system is presented "as is" & without warranty!

 *********************